jfraj/jfraj.github.io/_posts/2015-02-13-neiborstudies.md

 ---
 layout: post
-title: Banks and Pawn Shops in Montreal's arrondissement
+title: Banks and Pawn shops in Montreal's arrondissements
 ---

 During a meeup of MtlData, a question was asked if there was any way to know the